 The Master does one of these at the end of "The Harvest" when Buffy kills Luke, ruining the Harvest.

 Combined with a rather twisted Aw, Look!
 They Really Do Love Each Other, Amy lets out a big no when the Seed of Wonder is destroyed and she loses her powers, causing Warren to fall apart in front of her eyes, since he had only been held together by her magic.

-On Cheers as Rebecca goes into her office Woody is about to leave the bar and tells her he's going out to ask her boss' daughter out for a date.
-Rebecca not really listening says "Okay." and closes her door.
-Then a second later she runs out of her office and across the bar screaming "Nooooooooo!!!!" jumps on Woody's back and tackles him just before he reaches the door.
+As Rebecca goes into her office, Woody is about to leave the bar and tells her he's going out to ask her boss' daughter out for a date.
+Rebecca, not really listening, says "Okay." and closes her door.
+Then a second later, she runs out of her office and across the bar, screaming "Nooooooooo!!!!", jumps on Woody's back and tackles him just before he reaches the door.

 In one episode from the last season, Carla has one (it lasts through an entire commercial break) when she realizes that she slept with Paul.

 In Chuck, Sarah lets a loud one out when Michael Clark Duncan's character drops Chuck head-first off the roof of a building.